 About First Tee — Tulsa

 First Tee — Tulsa is a character development youth program teaching life skills using the game of golf as the vehicle.
-We are a non-profit 501(c)(3) organization located at Mohawk Park Golf Course and Page Belcher Golf Course in Tulsa, Oklahoma, as well as The Canyons at Blackjack Ridge in Sand Springs, Oklahoma.
+We are a non-profit 501(c)(3) organization located at Mohawk Park Golf Course and Page Belcher Golf Course in Tulsa, Oklahoma, as well as The Canyons at Blackjack Ridge in Sand Springs, Oklahoma, and Rock Creek Golf Course in Sapulpa, Oklahoma.
 First Tee — Tulsa is one of 180 licensed First Tee chapters worldwide.
 Our licensed demographic area includes all of northeastern Oklahoma.

 The goal of the founders of First Tee — Tulsa was to offer the program at no cost to any participant.
 To this day, First Tee — Tulsa continues to be one of the few chapters in the entire First Tee Network that offers this opportunity at no cost to the schools, kids, or their families.

-First Tee — Tulsa is a year-round program in which students come to our main location at Mohawk Park Golf Course or our affiliate location, Page Belcher Golf Course, in the spring, summer and fall.
-Thanks to a sponsorship from Mike Case, programming also began in 2019 at The Canyons at Blackjack Ridge in Sand Springs, Oklahoma in the spring, summer, and fall.
+First Tee — Tulsa is a year-round program in which students come to our main location at Mohawk Park Golf Course or one of our affiliate location in the Spring, Summer and Fall.
+Thanks to a sponsorship from Mike Case, programming at The Canyons at Blackjack Ridge in Sand Springs, Oklahoma began in 2019.
+We now offer programming at Rock Creek Golf Course in Sapulpa as a new option for participants!

-During the winter, First Tee — Tulsa staff visits schools, exposing kids who would most likely not play golf to both the program and the game.
+During the Winter, First Tee — Tulsa staff visits schools and other organizations.
 Students ages 8-18 are welcome to register.

 There are eight levels of promotion in the program: Sorenstam, Jones, Hogan, Whitworth, Palmer, Birdie, Eagle, and Ace.
 Each program level addresses different life skills and golf skills.